svven/summary/README.md

 and renders the output in html format as news articles, if not otherwise specified by the template.

+***
-You're very welcome to contribute.
+You're very welcome to contribute. <br />
 Comments and suggestions are welcome as well.
-Cheers.
-[@ducu](http://twitter.com/ducu)
+Cheers, [@ducu](http://twitter.com/ducu)